 This one is great if you’re trying to eat light but still feel full and satisfied.
 This salad is easy to make and totally delicious.
 You can throw it together for a party of one, or make individual salads for when you have guests over for dinner.

 There are many different ways to enjoy pickled salmon.
 Hopefully pickled salmon is now on your list to try.
+To try this method we recommend the freshest salmon on the market, Oshen Salmon.
 If you’ve tried pickled salmon, we would love to know how you serve it and what recipes you love.